Tandhjulet/dashmc/README.md

 This application requires Node.js 20 (or higher) to run.
 You can use nvm (or alternatively download the pre-built package from Node.js' website), to install the required version of Node.js.

 ## Installation
 Ensure you have working Redis and MariaDB/MySQL installations installed.
 The forum works unanimously with either database technology.
 Remember to fill out the `.env.example` file with your environment variables.
+Rename it to `.env` afterwards, for the environment variables to take effect.

 Use `npm run build` followed by `npm run start` to build and run the application.
 Use a process management tool (like `pm2`) to ensure the applications runs continuesly.

 > [!CAUTION]
 > Remember to filter ports of MySQL and **especially** Redis-installations.
 Redis is unsafe by default, and it is thus imperative to close/filter the ports through firewalls such as `ufw` or `iptables`.

-### ⚠️ WIP ⚠️
+## ⚠️ WIP ⚠️
 - Ratelimit
 - Better containerization